For CEO Alex Shah, Intelligence Is Central

 Alex Halperin (31:50):

-What do you mean?
-It’s behind doses and carousel rack
+What do you mean it’s behind Dosist and Cura Select?

 Alex Shah (31:54):

-when you use a doses, pen doses vaporizer that was manufactured by 14th round.
-In fact, the founders of doses are there.
-Um, and when you look at that packaging, it was produced by 14th round.
-And when you look at the packaging for all of the brands that you know, that represent 40% of the California vaporizer market by volume, all of it’s produced by 14th round, that’s a big deal.
+When you use a Dosist pen, Dosist vaporizer that was manufactured by 14th Round.
+In fact, the founders of Dosist are still there and when you look at that packaging, it was produced by 14th Round.
+And when you look at the packaging for all of the brands that you know, that represent 40% of the California vaporizer market by volume, all of it is produced by 14th Round, that’s a big deal.

 Donnell Alexander (32:24):